balfieri/aws/README.md

 I recommend the following:

 1. Create a separate AWS (root) account for each GROUP of users who need to work on the same stuff.
 I prefer multiple accounts rather than one account with lots of complicated boundaries inside the account.
 It's just less error-prone.
 Use one Virtual Private Cloud (VPC) within each account.
-Keep it simple.

 2. Use SSH as the main mechanism for connecting to instances.
 Even VNC can be run through SSH tunnels.
 I trust SSH when it's set up properly.
 In a later section, I will show you how to harden SSH on your instances so that hackers have no chance of getting in.
 I don't use things like VPN or gateway instances.